 When you play Genshin Impact on mobile devices or PC, you can easily transfer your save file between the platforms, as it's linked to your miHoYo account.
 On PlayStation, you can only transfer your save data to another PlayStation console.

-In our interview, miHoYo said they weren't working on PS4 save data transfer at the moment.
+In an Inverse interview, miHoYo said it wasn't working on PlayStation save data transfer, though this could have changed in the past year.
 Assuming the Switch port is launched within the next few months, it's unlikely to have any compatibility with PlayStation consoles.

 This article was originally published on